Book fairs in South Africa: Cape Flats Book Festival

 The Cape Flats Book Festival was launched in 2019 in Mitchells Plain.
 It is the first literary fair to be held on the Cape Flats in Cape Town.
-The festival is organised by literary organisation Read to Rise and directed by poet and academic Athol Williams.
+The festival is organised by literary organisation Read to Rise and is directed by poet and academic Athol Williams.

 Time of the Writer International Festival

-The Time of the Writer International Festival has been held annually in Durban by the University of KwaZulu Natal’s Centre for Creative Arts.
+The Time of the Writer International Festival has been held annually in Durban by the University of KwaZulu Natal's Centre for Creative Arts.
 The project is among the largest and longest-running literature festivals in the continent.
-Occurring in March, the week-long event hosts writers from South Africa, Africa and the rest of the world with readings, seminars, book launches and developmental programmes like workshops, master classes and motivational talks.
+Occurring in March, the week-long event hosts writers from South Africa and elsewhere in Africa as well as the rest of the world, with readings, seminars, book launches and developmental programmes including workshops, master classes and motivational talks.

 In line with its aim to inspire writing in indigenous languages among young people, the festival's organisers launched Time of the Writer Schools Short Story Competition.
-The competition, open to high school learners, encourages creative expression all the while nurturing South Africa's future authors.
+The competition, open to high-school learners, encourages creative expression all the while nurturing South Africa's future authors.